High School Student Scholarships

 - 3. Applicants who score >58 receive a scholarship worth $8,000

-To maintain eligibility for an academic scholarship, a recipient must keep a cumulative GPA of 3.0 and an attendance rate of at least 90%.
+To maintain eligibility for an academic scholarship, a recipient must keep a cumulative GPA of 3.0.
 The college can award an unlimited number of academic scholarships each year.

 To be considered for a High School Student Scholarship, high school students can contact the CollegeAmerica campus they desire to attend.